Biohazard Contamination Safety Tips

 - Do not use a vacuum to clean water, waste, or bodily fluids.

-- Do not turn on ceiling fixtures if the ceiling is wet or there are biohazard contaminants in the air.
-You do not want them to be spread elsewhere.
+- Do not turn on any ceiling fixtures if the ceiling is wet.
+Also, do not turn on fans if there are biohazard contaminants in the air.
+To clarify, you want to make sure they do not spread elsewhere.

 - Never leave any wet fabric in place.
 Hang any furs or leather goods quickly.